FactoryTalk-Optix/REST_WEB_WS_Server/README.md

 - `Port`: The port used for the listener
 - `CSVDataPath`: Not generic, just for a specific use-case
 - `SaveToCSV`: Not generic, just for a specific use-case
-- `PublicFolderWeb`: If used as Web Server, specifies the folder with the files
+- `PublicFolderWeb`: If used as a Web Server, specifies the folder with the files
 - `StartAtRuntimeStart`: Set to true to start automatically
-- `Message`: When used as Web Socket, the message which is received
+- `Message`: When used as a Web Socket, the message that is received

 ### Methods